Collapsibility of CAT(0) spaces: Basic notions

 In 2004, Eppstein--Sullivan--\"{U}ng\"{o}r showed that $\mathbb{R}^3$ can be tiled into acute tetrahedra~\cite{EppsteinEtAl}.
-This was later strengthened by Van der Zee et al.~\cite{VanderZee} and Kopczy\'{n}ski--Pak--Przytycki~\cite{KopczynskiPakPrzytycki}, who proved that the unit cube in $\mathbb{R}^3$ can be tiled into acute tetrahedra.
+This was strengthened by Van der Zee et al.~\cite{VanderZee} and Kopczy\'{n}ski--Pak--Przytycki~\cite{KopczynskiPakPrzytycki}, who proved that the unit cube in $\mathbb{R}^3$ can be tiled into acute tetrahedra.
 In contrast, there is no geometric triangulation of the $4$-cube into acute $4$-simplices~\cite{KopczynskiPakPrzytycki}.
 For $d \ge 5$, neither $\mathbb{R}^d$ nor the $(d+1)$-cube have acute triangulations, cf.~\cite{KopczynskiPakPrzytycki}.
 In contrast, by subdividing a cubical grid, one can obtain non-obtuse triangulations of $\mathbb{R}^d$ and of the $d$-cube for any $d$.
 So, acute is a much more restrictive condition than non-obtuse.

 Let $C$ be an intrinsic simplicial complex in which every face of $C$ is isometric to a regular euclidean simplex.
-If $C$ is $\CAT(0)$, we say that is \emph{$\CAT(0)$ with the equilateral flat metric}.
-This notation is to remind that all edges of $C$ are of equal length and that $C$ is piecewise euclidean.
-More generally, a $\CAT(k)$ intrinsic simplicial complex $C$ is \emph{ $\CAT(k)$ with an acute metric} (resp.\ \emph{$\CAT(k)$ with a non-obtuse metric}) if every face of $C$ is acute (resp.\ non-obtuse), see Figure \ref{fig:pentagon}.
+If such $C$ is $\CAT(0)$, we say that it is \emph{$\CAT(0)$ with the equilateral flat metric}.
+More generally, a $\CAT(k)$ intrinsic simplicial complex $C$ is \emph{ $\CAT(k)$ with an acute metric} (resp.\ \emph{$\CAT(k)$ with a non-obtuse metric}) if every face of $C$ is acute (resp.\ non-obtuse), see Figure~\ref{fig:pentagon}.